-A diagram showed the main parts of the Spectrometer ✓ How Spectrophotometer Work?
+A diagram showed the main parts of the Spectrometer

+✓ How Spectrophotometer Work ?

 A Lamp provides the source of light.
-The beam of light strikes the diffraction grating, which works like a prism and separates the light into its component wavelength .The grating, is rotates so that only a specific wavelength of light reaches the exit slit.
+The beam of light strikes the diffraction grating, which works like a prism and separates the light into its wavelength components.
+The grating, is rotates so that only a specific wavelength of light reaches the exit slit.
 Then the light interacts with the sample (cuvette with sample).
 From this point, the detector measures the transmittance and absorbance of the sample.
 Transmittances refers to the amount of light that pass throw the sample and strikes the detector.
-Absorbance is a measurement of light that is absorbed by the sample.
+A measurement Absorbance is the light absorbed by the sample.
 The detector senses the light being transmitted through the sample and converts this information into a digital display.

-4. Atomic absorption spectroscopy (AAS) Atomic absorption spectroscopy (AAS) is a spectroanalytical procedure for the qualitative and quantitative determination of chemical elements employing the absorption of optical radiation (light) by free atoms in the gaseous state.
-In ecology the technique is used for determining the concentration of a particular element in a sample to be analyzed.
+9. Atomic absorption spectroscopy (AAS)

+Atomic absorption spectroscopy (AAS) is a spectro-analytical procedure for the qualitative and quantitative determination of chemical elements.
+The technique is employing the absorption of optical radiation (light) by free atoms in the gaseous state.
+In ecology the technique used to detect the particular element concentration for the analyzed samples.
 AAS can be used to determine over 70 different elements in solution or directly in solid samples.

-5. Global positioning System (GPS) The global positioning system (GPS) is a satellite-based system that can be used to located positions anywhere on earth.
-Its continuously transmit coded information, which makes it possible to precisely identify location on earth by measuring distance from the satellites.
-The GPS provides continuous
+10. Global positioning System (GPS)

+The global positioning system (GPS) is a satellitebased system that can be used to find the positions anywhere on earth.
+It's continuously transmitted coded information, which makes it possible to precisely detect the position on earth by measuring distance from the satellites.

-(24hr/day), real time, 3-dimentional positioning, navigation and timing worldwide.
+The GPS provides continuous (24hr/day), real-time, 3-dimentional positioning, navigation and timing worldwide.
 The Global Positioning System is a constellation (or set) of at least 24 satellites that continuously transmit faint radio signals toward the earth.
-These radio signals carry the satellite position information . the special codes that allow someone with a GPS receiver to measure distance to the satellite.
-Our position on earth is calculated by measuring our distance from a group of satellites in space.
+The radio signals carry the satellite position information.
+The special codes allow anyone has a GPS receiver measure the distance from his place to the satellite.
+Our site on the earth is calculated by measuring our distance from a group of satellites in space.
 This calculation is done by timing how long it takes a radio signal to reach us from a particular satellite.